-How to Build Credit After Bankruptcy
+Rebuilding Credit After Bankruptcy

 Once you have cleaned up your credit report, you can start applying for new accounts.
 If you do not have a relationship with a credit union (CU), you may consider opening an account with one.
 Once you have an established checking or savings account, you can ask the CU about secured credit cards.
 A secured credit card requires a deposit.
 If you want a $1000 credit line, you need a deposit of $1000.
 The secured credit account will report to the credit agencies just like any other revolving account.
-It is best to keep your credit utilization below 20% of your credit limit.
+It is best to keep your credit utilization below 50% of your credit limit.
 Wells Fargo and Discover also offer secured cards.
 After two years, most CU’s and Banks will convert the card to an unsecured credit card and refund your deposit.
-Additionally, most will raise your credit limit.
+Additionally, most will raise your credit limit each year.
 Try to open at least three revolving accounts after filing bankruptcy.
 You should get started on this process right away because the longer an account shows on your credit the more it helps your score.

 Finally, there are several companies who provide credit improvement services.